 Elvis-mania was finally in full effect on these shores – Heartbreak Hotel, Blue Suede Shoes and I Want You I Need You I Love You had all bothered the charts, but surprisingly not one hit the top.
 Record buyers chose the safer option instead, and on 15 June, Pat Boone toppled Ronnie Hilton and I’ll Be Home began five weeks at number 1.

 Pat Boone was, according to Billboard, the second-biggest charting artist of the latter half of the 50s, only beaten by Elvis.
 Early Presley was raunchy, suggestive and dangerous.
 Pat Boone was not, but he sounded very similar and, like Elvis, was fond of taking songs by black artists and tailoring them to a white audience.

-I’ll Be Home is, predictably enough, Elvis-lite, and very similar to Love Me Tender, but written from the point of view of a soldier away on duty, it seems.
-It features a sappy spoken-word interlude, and is mediocre to my ears.
+I’ll Be Home is very Elvis-lite, and similar to Love Me Tender.
+Written from the point of view of a soldier away on duty, it features a sappy spoken-word interlude, and is very mediocre.
 But Boone was and is overtly Christian, which would have pleased the older record buyers back then.
-As far as I know he didn’t shake his hips either, so Presley had to wait even longer to top the charts.
+As far as I know he didn’t shake his hips either.
+So, in short, Elvis-lite.
 Sometimes there really is no accounting for sense and taste in the UK singles chart.

 Nonetheless, Boone was incredibly successful, and could afford to turn down films and songs that didn’t hold up to his strong conservative views – he even turned down the opportunity to work with Marilyn Monroe.
 DC Comics turned him into a comic strip.
 I can’t imagine it would have been very exciting, and I wouldn’t expect a Hollywood adaptation any time soon.